Wealthfront Tax-Loss Harvesting White Paper

 Conclusion

-We believe the actual realized and backtested results presented in this white paper clearly demonstrate that Wealthfront’s fully automated daily tax-loss harvesting service could significantly improve the after-tax returns for young people with a long investment time horizon.
-We thus believe tax-loss harvesting should be a fundamental component of most every individual’s investment management strategy.
+We believe the results presented in this white paper clearly demonstrate that Wealthfront’s fully automated Tax-Loss Harvesting service could significantly improve the after-tax returns for young people with a long investment time horizon, and pay for itself, often multiple times over.
+Our research shows that for the vast majority of clients, the benefits of Tax-Loss Harvesting significantly outweigh Wealthfront’s advisory fee.
+We thus believe Tax-Loss Harvesting should be a fundamental component of most every individual’s investment management strategy.

 Disclosure

-This white paper is as of November 13, 2017, and Wealthfront disclaims any undertaking to update this white paper after this date, even if in the future Wealthfront’s assumptions would be different or if Wealthfront changes its tax-loss harvesting methodologies described in this white paper.
+This white paper is as of January 23, 2024 and Wealthfront disclaims any undertaking to update this white paper after this date, even if in the future Wealthfront’s assumptions would be different or if Wealthfront changes its Tax-Loss Harvesting methodologies described in this white paper.

 Prospective investors should confer with their personal tax advisors regarding the tax consequences of investing with Wealthfront and engaging in these tax strategies, based on their particular circumstances.
 Investors and their personal tax advisors are responsible for how the transactions conducted in an account are reported to the IRS or any other taxing authority on the investor’s personal tax returns.
 Wealthfront assumes no responsibility for the tax consequences to any investor of any transaction.